 Cooperation Partnership in Youth | 01 March 2022 – 31 May 2025

-The project focused on several key areas: It improved connections between local and European youth work by sharing best practises, developing joint advocacy strategies, and training professionals.
-Building on the success of previous collaborations to ensure continuity, we tackled systemic issues such as the lack of structured local youth work and insufficient support from policymakers.
-A central part of our work was also to develop better tools and methods for value-based education and to improve participatory approaches for youth workers on the ground, empowering them to better support the young people they work with.
+The project focused on several key areas: It improved connections between local and European youth work by sharing best practises, developing joint advocacy strategies, and by training youth work professionals.
+Building on the success of previous collaborations to ensure continuity, we tackled systemic issues such as the lack of strategically and sustainably structured local youth work and insufficient support for the working field from political decision-makers.
+A central element was to further develop tools and methods for value-based non-formal education and to improve participatory approaches to youth work at the local level, empowering youth workers to better support young people.
 The success of the project is also evident in the key publications:

 Civic education plays an important role in empowering young people to be active and engaged citizens.
 Within the Generation Europe – The Academy network, however, there were different understandings of the term civic education.
 This made collaboration on this topic challenging at times.
 This handout documents the network’s efforts to develop a common understanding by interviewing participants and analysing their responses in order to deepen the dialogue between the network partners.